 Group Work: What if Irregularities are Found?

-Combating Fraud & Corruption – Practical Insights
+Combating Fraud & Corruption in ESI Funds – Practical Insights

 New Requirements and Tools